The 7 (Or So) Best Welding Books in My Library

 As a Community College Welding Instructor, he taught structural, pipe and production welding.
 Plus MIG and TIG theory and labs.

 Who’s this book for?

 This welding book is perfect for beginners who have some familiarity with shop tools and safety.

-No series is better than the Dummies at clearly explaining a topic using minimal technical jargon.
+No series is better than the Dummies at explaining a topic using minimal technical jargon.
 This is a scan-able how-to textbook.
 You’ll find complete information in easy reading bite-sized pieces.

 It’s all good material—as long as you’re not put off by the forced Dummies-style humor.
 For example, a section titled: “Getting your Welding Setup Tig-ether” <groan>.